Father Francis “Frank” Trauger

 Summary of Sexual Abuse Allegations against Father Francis “Frank” Trauger:

-The first documented allegations of sexual abuse against Father Frank Trauger came to the Archdiocese of Philadelphia in mid-1981.
-A parish priest reported to the Archdiocese of Philadelphia that two families reported that Trauger molested their sons, ages 12 and 13.
-They had both been taken to the Poconos by Trauger, on separate occasions, and forced to a share a bed with the priest.
-According to a grand jury report, Trauger masturbated the boys and also tried to sodomize one of them.
+According to the Philadelphia 2005 Grand Jury Report, Trauger masturbated the boys and also tried to sodomize one of them.
 The Chancery official who received the report wrote only, “they shared the same bed and there were touches.”
 Trauger admitted that he shared a bed with each of the boys, and that he “massaged” them.
 He denied any other contact with them, but he did admit to similar incidents with two more boys earlier in the year.
 The Archdiocese of Philadelphia did not record the names of the third and fourth boy because no one asked Trauger for their names.

-In August 1982, Trauger was the subject of more allegations at St. Matthew.
-According to Archdiocese records, Trauger took a 14 year old boy to his mountain home – as he had with the other four – and made him share a small sleeping bag in a tent, despite the fact that the home had two bedrooms.
+In August 1982, Father Francis “Frank” Trauger was the subject of more allegations at St. Matthew.
+According to Archdiocese records, he took a 14-year-old boy to his mountain home – as he had with the other four – and made him share a small sleeping bag in a tent, despite the fact that the home had two bedrooms.
 He “tickled and wrestled” the child, who happened to be the son of a Philadelphia police detective.
 The boy told his father, who reported it to the morals division of the police department.
 The police made contact with the Chancery, who met with the father.
 At the time, Trauger was on a two-week camping trip with two boys from the parish, and no attempt was made to contact him or the boys’ parents.
 The Archdiocese of Philadelphia never even asked the boys’ names.

 When he returned home, Trauger was suspended from ministry pending an evaluation at Villa St. John Vianney, a notorious pedophile priest treatment center in Downingtown, Pennsylvania.
 Upon his discharge, Trauger was assigned to St. Francis de Sales.
 Trauger was directed not to take boys on camping trips anymore but was also reminded that his job required him to participate in the parish’s youth activities including, “visiting the school, moderating the altar boys…as well as the CYO.”